magicmarc/marks-reverie/src/content/posts/ACT_VI_The_Weight_of_Stars.md

 ## Scene 3: The Wound and the Stars

-*(Will collapses against the cold floor, breath ragged but his composure intact.
-Blood seeps through his shirt, yet his eyes remain sharp, watching Ye Wenjie at the console.
-Her fingers fly over the keys, finishing the sequence.
-Outside, the radar dish groans, tilting to face the heavens.
-The message is gone, the deed complete.)*

-*(At last she exhales, shoulders sinking.
+Ye Wenjie exhales, shoulders sinking.
 She glances back at Will—pale, slumped, but still alive.
 For a long moment, her expression is unreadable.
-Then, with a sharp movement, she drops the dagger, retrieves a first aid kit from the wall, and kneels beside him.)*
+Then, with a sharp movement, she drops the dagger, retrieves a first aid kit from the wall, and kneels beside him.

 **YE WENJIE** *(quiet, almost clinical):*
 My task is done.